sztrafi/kafka-kubernetes-cluster/README.md

 The goal is to start the Kafka clients directly from within the cluster to produce and consume some test messages.

-The solution is heavily based on [Strimzi](https://strimzi.io/) solution.
+This sample project is heavily based on [Strimzi](https://strimzi.io/) solution.

 # Instructions